lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 * OS Default: Use the operating system's default language.
 * English: Set English as the default language.
 * Korean: Set Korean as the default language.
+* Brazilian Portuguese: Set Brazilian Portuguese as the default language.
+* Chinese (Simplified): Set Chinese (Simplified) as the default language.
-* Russian: Set Russian as the default language.
+* Chinese (Traditional): Set Chinese (Traditional) as the default language.
 * French: Set French as the default language.
+* Finnish: Set Finnish as the default language.
+* German: Set German as the default language.
+* Greek: Set Greek as the default language.
+* Indonesian: Set Indonesian as the default language.
+* Italian: Set Italian as the default language.
+* Japanese: Set Japanese as the default language.
 * Mongolian: Set Mongolian as the default language.
+* Polish: Set Polish as the default language.
+* Portuguese: Set Portuguese as the default language.
+* Russian: Set Russian as the default language.
+* Spanish: Set Spanish as the default language.
+* Turkish: Set Turkish as the default language.
-* Indonesian: Set Indonesian as the default language.
+* Vietnamese: Set Vietnamese as the default language.

 .. note::
    Some of translated items may be marked as ``__NOT_TRANSLATED__``, which